 For people who have advanced melanoma, biopsy samples may be tested to see if the cells have mutations in certain genes, such as the BRAF gene.
 About half of melanomas have BRAF mutations.
 Some newer drugs used to treat advanced melanomas are only likely to work if the cells have BRAF mutations (see “Targeted therapy for melanoma skin cancer”), so this test is important in helping to determine treatment options.

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of the body.
 They are used mainly to look for the possible spread of melanoma to lymph nodes or other organs in the body.
 They are not needed for people with very early-stage melanoma, which is very unlikely to have spread.

-Imaging tests may also be done to help determine how well treatment is working or to look for possible signs of cancer recurrence after treatment.
+Imaging tests can also be done to help determine how well treatment is working or to look for possible signs of cancer coming back (recurring) after treatment.

 This test may be done to help determine whether melanoma has spread to the lungs.

 The CT scan uses x-rays to make detailed, cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This test can help tell if any lymph nodes are enlarged or if organs such as the lungs or liver have suspicious spots, which might be due to the spread of melanoma.
 It can also help show spread to the lungs better than a standard chest x-ray.